 The work organisation approach

 Multinationals’ approach to innovations

 The role of global knowledge networks and value chains

-Course paper is due on 30 August 2019 before noon (12:00).
+Course paper is due on 25 August 2017 at noon (12:00).
 More information will be given during the course.
 Please note that the deadline is practised strictly.